Neuropassenger/bs-cf7m/README.txt

 1. Upload `bs-cf7m` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Set up a custom SMTP server for sending emails in the wp-config.php file.

 == Changelog ==

+= 1.3.0 =
+* Added the ability to automatically increase the scan interval when a check fails.

 = 1.2.6 =
 * Fixed bug with tracking only one form.